wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/custom-dashboard.rst

 Create a custom dashboard
 =========================

-This section describes the process of creating a set of custom visualizations using Kibana and how to add then into a dashboard to create a custom dashboard.
+This section describes the process of creating a set of custom visualizations using Kibana and how to add them into a dashboard to create a custom dashboard.

 Creating Visualization